dlaub3/blog/python/practical-python-primer.md

 ## Generators

-A special function that us used to create a series of values.
+Generators are a special type of function that is used to create a series of values.

 ```python
 def generator(*args):